backstage/backstage/docs/architecture-decisions/adr005-catalog-core-entities.md

 APIs are implemented by components and make their boundaries explicit.
-They might be defined using an RPC IDL (e.g. in Protobuf, GraphQL or similar), a data schema (e.g. in Avro, TFRecord or similar), or as code interfaces (e.g. framework APIs in Swift, Kotlin, Java, C++, Typescript etc).
+They might be defined using an RPC IDL (e.g. in Protobuf, GraphQL or similar), a data schema (e.g. in Avro, TFRecord or similar), or as code interfaces (e.g. framework APIs in Swift, Kotlin, Java, C++, TypeScript etc).
 In any case, APIs exposed by components need to be in a known machine-readable format so we can build further tooling and analysis on top.